sharontherese/latin-mass-funeral/config/_default/content/Other Resources/saints.md

 Perhaps because of the intensely intimate nature of marriage, and of many theologians' difficult relationship with holiness, marriage, and sex, the result is that we are left with too few models of holy married men and women.
 I will include some below, with the disclaimer that not all are saints (yet).

+Sts.
 Louis and Zelie Martin

+St. Edmund the Confessor (patron of trouble marriages)

+St. Catherine of Aragon

+St Monica

+St. Thomas More

-Karl and Zita Habsburg
+Bl.
+Karl and Servant of God Zita Habsburg

+G. K. and Frances Chesterton

+Radegund

 Ludwig Windthorst

-Edmund the Confessor (patron of trouble marriages)

-Catherine of Aragon

-Radegund

-Monica

-Thomas More

-GK and Frances Chesterton